 - Redesign the service point for current technology and service models.

-- Update the community room with lighting, power, data and service counter, temperature controls and update technology.
+- Update the community room with lighting, power, data, technology and service counter.

 - Explore new arrangements for flexible learning spaces.